tukl-msd/gem5.TnT/README.md

 ```

 In this example the mount point is */tmp/tmp.6zJKTZMqfV*.
 The files there are
-the files used by gem5 during the simulation as root filesystem.
+the files used by gem5 during the simulation.

 ```bash
 $ cd /tmp/tmp.6zJKTZMqfV